SalesforceAIResearch/xLAM/README.md

 - **[02.2024]** Initial Release of AgentOhana and xLAM [paper](https://arxiv.org/abs/2402.15506)!

-This repo is for research purposes only.
+**Note**: This repo is for research purposes only.
+Any data related to xLAM is partially released to support the advancement of the agent research community and is not intended to fully reproduce the original results.

 ---